What Is Aural Rehabilitation?

 You can also learn to use visual cues.
 The adage “actions speak louder than words” is very true; the ways in which people augment verbal communication with their facial expressions and gestures help provide clues as to what they are saying.

 Lipreading helps you understand what sounds look like when people say them.
 This is more than just being able to read lips — it’s about being able to differentiate words that have similar mouth movements but different meanings.

 Communication skills can be improved by learning what environmental settings are best for you to socialize or work in, and how to effectively manage them.

 3) How to Use and Make the Most of Your Hearing Aids

 Your hearing aid was chosen by you and your provider because it offers the best features for you and your lifestyle.
 Understanding exactly what your technology is designed to do (and not to do) will help you get the most out of it.
 Using hearing technology doesn’t mean everything is fixed, so having realistic expectations about what to expect with your devices will help you adjust more successfully to them.

 With technological advancements in hearing aids also come an array of possible accessories!
 Assistive listening devices that connect to your phone, TV, and music players are just some of the integrative options to accompany your technology.
 Plan to discuss augmented technologies with your hearing health care provider.

 There are two main kinds of support for those with hearing impairment.
 First, there are laws like the Americans with Disabilities Act, which offers accommodations for people with hearing loss in the workplace and other places you frequent (hospitals, churches, and courtrooms).
 Second, support groups provide significant help in meeting the daily challenges associated with living with hearing loss.
 While friends and family can be supportive, there’s nothing like talking to someone who knows exactly what you’re going through.
-Support groups can be found online or through your [practice-provider-type].
+Support groups can be found online or through your audiologist.